DilerFeed/Stormworks-Connect/README.md

+**The newest version of the program is detected as a virus even by me - I am in the process of solving this problem.
+If you only need the image transfer function, download version 1.0.0.0, it is ok.**

 # Stormworks-Connect
 >A multifunctional application for the Stormworks game, allowing the player to exchange data with the real world directly from the game.